 About the bag

-The fairtex HB13 Angle Heavy Bag is one of three shaped heavy bags Fairtex sell, along with their extra large heavy bag, pole bag and banana bag.
-The uniqueness of the angle heavy bag is the ability to practice uppercuts easily – this can be difficult on a standard heavy bag and it’s common to turn your wrist over when you’re practicing.
+The Fairtex HB12 Angle Heavy Bag is one of several shaped heavy bags Fairtex sell.
+Others include their extra large heavy bag, pole bag and banana bag.
+The uniqueness of the angle heavy bag is the ability to practice uppercuts easily.
+This can be difficult on a standard heavy bag and it’s common to turn your wrist over when you’re practicing.
 Like most of their punch bags Fairtex only sell these in black with white detailing.
 The angle bag comes filled, weighing about 61kg.

-Like I said, Fairtex only sell these bags in black with white writing, and overall the bags aesthetic is simplistic, with a simple stylised ‘Fairtex’ written up the sides of the back, and a Fairtex logo at the top of one side panel.
-While I don’t have anything against the bag’s design itself, for a brand like Fairtex, who make some funky coloured gloves, shin guards and shorts they do seem a bit plain.
+Like I said, Fairtex only sell these bags in black with white writing, and overall the bag’s aesthetic is simplistic, with a simple stylised ‘Fairtex’ written up the sides of the back, and a Fairtex logo at the top of one side panel.
+While I don’t have anything against the bag’s design itself, for a brand like Fairtex, who make some funky coloured gloves, shin guards and shorts, it does seem a bit plain.

 As expected from a major Thai brand, Fairtex use high quality materials for the Angle Heavy Bag, constructing it out of their Syntec Leather for durability, along with a heavy duty water resistant nylon lining, and some nylon straps for holding it up.
 I tested this bag out at a gym where it had been hanging for ages and there was no signs of tears or even major scuffs.
 It looked like it could still be hanging there when the building fell down around it.